Alex-Hill94/SCIMITAR_PUBLIC/README.md

 tqdm==4.65.0
 vtk==9.2.6
 ```

+---

-### ⚙️ Installation and Example Use
+## 🚀 Installation & Example Run

-Clone the repository:
+Clone and navigate to the repository:

 ```
 git clone https://github.com/Alex-Hill94/SCIMITAR_PUBLIC.git
 cd SCIMITAR_PUBLIC
 ```

-The simplest way to run SCIMITAR is to execute the provided example:
+Run the example workflow:

 ```
 python Run.py
 ```

-This script builds a scene containing four panels, each containing a 4×4 grid of square-cone emitters.
-It generates 2D irradiation maps at detector and mid-height planes, visualises the geometry, and computes and prints performance metrics.
+This builds a 4-panel system (each with a 4×4 emitter grid), computes and plots irradiation maps at detector and mid-height planes, visualises the geometry, and prints performance metrics.

+---

-#### Example Output
+### Example Console Output

 ```
 Acceptable geometry, creating visualisation...